-5 Best Paper for Prismacolor Pencils in 2019 Reviewed - Architecture Lab
+5 Best Paper For Prismacolor Pencils | Reviews + Guide

 The important thing to keep in mind is the type of paper you are using.

-With a thin paper, use a soft bristle brush to not have any impression or dent on your paper.
-While with a thick paper, use a harder bristle brush to get the best results.
+With thin paper, use a soft bristle brush to not have any impression or dent on your paper.
+While with thick paper, use a harder bristle brush to get the best results.

 Keeping your pencils right